StefanGrimminck/ES6-T62/assignment2/paper.md

 #### Reading registers

-First we implemented the functionality of reading to registers.
+First we implemented the functionality for reading the registers.
 This way we can confirm our code by reading the Up Counter from te RTC.
-We then can use this to verify the writing function.
+Wen that's verified we can use this to verify the writing function.

-Reading regsiters is done by the following code:
+Reading registers is done by the following code:
 ```c
 for (i = 0; i < value; i++) {
     /* print to the kernel log */